 Besides the observatories, both the Chicago attractions also offer interesting exhibits and experiences as part of general admission.

-The cost of 360 Chicago tickets depends on the day of visit.
+The cost of 360 Chicago tickets depends on the day of your visit.

 At 360 Chicago, you must pay extra to experience the TILT, while at Skydeck Chicago, their Ledge experience is part of the entry ticket.